mh-cbon/cct/README.md

     Wait for <bucket> commands completion, prints command results.
     When a command of the bucket is finished and queried, it is removed.

-    __-immediate__: prevent the program to wait for bucket completion before returning.
+    -immediate: prevent the program to wait for bucket completion before returning.
-    __-keep__: prevent the program to remove finished commands of the bucket being queried.
+    -keep: prevent the program to remove finished commands of the bucket being queried.

 #### $ cct -backend [-verbose] [-timeout n]